 - additionalProperties: a JSON Schema keyword.
 A boolean to control whether additional properties are allowed or not.

 - required: a JSON Schema keyword.
 An array identifying the schema elements that must be present.
-A required attribute in Hackolade appears as a solid box in the tree view, whereas not-required attributes appear as a dashed box.
+A required attribute in Hackolade appears as a solid box in the hierarchical schema view, whereas not-required attributes appear as a dashed box.

 - technical name: see Naming Conventions